sittingherelikeaboss/Defend-Me/README.md

 ##### Cross-Origin Request Blocked and CORS issues

 If using Google Chrome enter `chrome://flags/#allow-insecure-localhost` and allow invalid certificates on localhost.
 This should be okay since it's just in our local dev environment with a self-signed SSL certificate.

+## Nice to haves / Bugs

+Due to time constraints of this project, there are some nice to haves and things that could be implemented such as:

+1. Randomly generated timestamp for when the scan was detected.
+So we can show a time graph of when things were detected in the dashboard.
+2. JWT token upon authentication so users can go in private pages even after they refresh the page.
+3. Adding pagination to the front-end.
+Although I have code in the backend to do pagination for scans, I need more time to research how to do it on React.
+4. Logout button.
+5. Host it.

 ## Credits